databricks/lilac/docs/datasets/dataset_concepts.md

 #### (Optional) Step 3: Compute the concept for the whole column

 Search by concept does not produce a score for every item in the dataset.
-If we want to want to add a score for every item, we click the blue "compute" chip next to the preview in the schema.
+If we want to add a score for every item, click the blue "compute" chip next to the preview in the schema.

 <img src="../_static/dataset/dataset_compute_concept.png"></img>